How to win at networking events

 Love them or hate them, the networking event is unavoidable in the modern working world.
 We can all survive them, but what about using them to your advantage?
 Check out our useful advice.

-Making a bee-line for the comfort of the person you already know won’t help you get ahead.
-Or if you believe business events are all about scoffing a plateful of tasty vol-au-vents and chatting to your chums, think again.
+Making a bee-line for the comfort of a person you already know won’t help you get ahead.
+Here are 22 ways to network your way to success: